-After seven years teaching traditional methods, I couldn’t be happier to have switched to Simply Music.
+I began teaching the Simply Music Piano method in 2008, after a total of seven years teaching traditional methods.
+I couldn’t be happier to have switched to Simply Music.
 Indeed, my students and I have been so thrilled with the results, I only wish I’d learned about Simply Music years earlier.

 The Four Distinguishing Features

 Why are we so pleased?
 Because of these four distinguishing features that separate Simply Music from traditional programs:

 - The quantity of music that students learn

 - The quality of music that students immediately learn to play

 - The ease with which students experience the process

 The Four Goals

 When comparing Simply Music to other programs, it is important to understand that our stated goals are distinctly different from traditional methods.

 Our overriding goal is to create a culture where people of all ages, easily and readily acquire and maintain music as a lifelong companion.
 Inside of this goal, our foundation for achieving results, and the thrust of our efforts, are directed towards the following goals for you as a student: